temporalio/sdk-python/README.md

 Cancellation for asynchronous activities is done via [`asyncio.Task.cancel`](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task.cancel).
 This means that `asyncio.CancelledError` will be raised (and can be caught, but it is not recommended).
-An activity must heartbeat to receive cancellation and there are other ways to be notified about cancellation (see "Activity Context" and "Heartbeating and Cancellation" later).
+A non-local activity must heartbeat to receive cancellation and there are other ways to be notified about cancellation (see "Activity Context" and "Heartbeating and Cancellation" later).

 ##### Synchronous Activities